SasView/sasview.github.io/cite.md

 If you would like to acknowledge the use of one or more SasView software packages, please include the following:

-> _This work benefited from the use of the SasView application, originally developed under NSF award DMR-0520547.
-SasView contains code developed with funding from the European Union's Horizon 2020 research and innovation programme under the SINE2020 project, grant agreement No 654000._
+> _This work benefited from the use of the SasView project, originally developed under NSF award DMR-0520547 and containing code developed with funding from the European Union's Horizon 2020 research and innovation programme under the SINE2020 project, grant agreement No 654000._